 - Graduate Core Courses ANTH 200A (fall) and ANTH 200B (winter) in the first year.
-Note: Incompletes are not allowed in the Core Courses. - Ethnographic writing requirement (ANTH 208A or pre-approved independent research project) - Three additional substantive graduate-level seminars in Anthropology.
-Grant Writing (ANTH 228), Colloquia (ANTH 292), Independent Study (ANTH 297/299), and tutorials do not count toward this requirement. - Survey of Cultural Anthropology (ANTH 252) is recommended if student comes from a non-anthropological background. - Language requirement - Pass the Qualifying Exam
+Note: Incompletes are not allowed in the Core Courses. - Ethnographic writing requirement

+- Three additional substantive graduate-level seminars in Anthropology.
+This does not include Ethnographic Practice (ANTH 208A), Grant Writing (ANTH 228), Graduate Colloquium (ANTH 292), Independent Studies (ANTH 297 series), or tutorials.
+Tutorials are courses taught in conjunction with undergraduate courses (ex.
+ANTH 146/246). - Survey of Cultural Anthropology (ANTH 252) if student comes from a nonanthropological background. - Language requirement - Pass the Qualifying Exam